denis-ligare254/Python-blog/readme.md

 ## By Ligare Dennis
 -Blog application is a simple web application that allows the user to create a profile or create an account,submit their quotes and finally log out.Their accounts can also be logged out by the owners of the account.

+# Technology used
+-The following are technologies that i have used in the to come up with the application -Bootstrap4
+  -HTML5
+  -python3